gryphonshafer/pnwquizzing/docs/references_for_quizzing/virtual_quizzing.md

 ### Meet Coordination and Discussion

 Everyone involved in the virtual quiz meet (quizzers, officials, coaches, spectators, etc.) should join the [Bible Quizzing Slack forum](https://biblequizzing.slack.com).
 If you need an invitation for access, [contact Gryphon](mailto:gryphon@pnwquizzing.org).
-Change your **display name** in Slack to "**Firstname Lastname (DISTRICT)**".
-For example: "Gryphon Shafer (PNW)".
+Change your **display name** in Slack to "**Firstname Lastname (DISTRICT OR TEAM NAME)**".
+For example: "Gryphon Shafer (PNW)" or "Evie Shafer (MAD1)".

-Once signed in, join the `#virtual-meet` channel.
+Once signed in, join the primary meet channel, which for PNW is: `#pnw-quiz-meet`.
 This is a chat location area for the meet itself, almost like room 1 during a break in quizzing.
-Announcements will happen in the `#virtual-meet` channel.
+Announcements will happen in the `#pnw-quiz-meet` channel.
 If you need help with anything meet-related, please ask in this channel.
 Those who are able to render assistance, please do so.
 Non-meet general chit-chat should happen in the `#general` channel or elsewhere.

 ### Entering Quiz Rooms

-Prior to a each quiz starting, a short announcement will be made in `#virtual-meet` (and copied to `#virtual-meet-rooms`) with a link to the Zoom and the teams involved.
+Prior to a each quiz starting, a short announcement will be made in `#pnw-quiz-meet` with a link to the Zoom and the teams involved.
 When the announcement happens, everybody with interest in that quiz should join the Zoom.

 Once connected to the Zoom room: